Braves vs. Marlins Player Props Betting Odds

-Sportsbooks have set player props for Ronald Acuna Jr., Luis Arraez and others when the Atlanta Braves visit the Miami Marlins at LoanDepot park on Wednesday at 6:40 PM ET.
+Player prop bet odds for Luis Arraez, Ronald Acuna Jr. and others are available when the Miami Marlins host the Atlanta Braves at LoanDepot park on Thursday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!